The Sony Xperia Z2 is an Android phone, but, as yet, hasn't been upgraded to the very latest version of the OS.

 I ran the Geekbench 3 benchmark test on the Sony Xperia Z2 and it averaged 2765.
 That's a decent score, but it was bettered by both the Samsung Galaxy S5 (2905) and HTC One M8 (2857) in their TechRadar reviews.

-As I've already said, the Xperia Z2 is certainly no slouch, and if you're upgrading from the Xperia Z you'll see a big difference in performance.
+However, as I've already said, the Xperia Z2 is certainly no slouch, and so if you're upgrading from the Xperia Z you'll see a big difference in performance.